shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 asterisk server from across the globe.

-The configuration shared here are just minimal examples that should work for most cases, it's possible you'll have to tweak and adjust to suit your setup and requirements.
+The configuration shared here are just minimal examples that should work for most cases, you may have to tweak and adjust them to suit your setup and requirements.

 There are a few files that we'll need to edit mainly, `pjsip.conf`, `pjsip_wizard.conf` and `extensions.conf`

-The first thing that we need to do is set up a "transport" for asterisk to use for SIP signalling in the `pjsip.conf` file:
+The first thing that we need to do is set up a "transport" for asterisk to use for SIP signaling in the `pjsip.conf` file:

 ```ini
 [transport-udp]